 JOBS Act.
-In 2012 the Jumpstart Our Business Startups Act (the "JOBS Act") was signed into law which, among other things, directed the SEC to remove prohibitions on general solicitations and general advertising for certain private securities offerings.
+In 2012, the Jumpstart Our Business Startups Act (the "JOBS Act") was signed into law which, among other things, directed the SEC to remove prohibitions on general solicitations and general advertising for certain private securities offerings.
 In 2013, the SEC adopted final rules which permit the use of general solicitation and advertising to offer and sell securities under Rule 506 of Regulation D under the Securities Act provided that the issuer takes reasonable steps to verify that the purchasers of the securities are accredited investors and all other terms and conditions of Regulation D are satisfied.
 In adopting the rules the SEC clarified that general solicitation and advertising pursuant to the proposed changes to Rule 506 would not be deemed a public offering under the federal securities laws and private funds relying on Section 3(c)(1) or 3(c)(7) of the Investment Company Act would not lose their status as private funds if they were to engage in such general solicitation or advertising.
+In 2014, the CFTC issued an exemptive letter permitting CPOs relying on exemptions in CFTC Regulations 4.7(b) and 4.13(a)(3) to engage in general solicitation and advertising as permitted under Rule 506.
+To claim relief, a CPO must file a notice with the CFTC that includes basic information regarding the CPO, the pool(s) for which the claim is being filed, the exemption upon which the CPO is relying and a representation that the CPO meets the requirements for that exemption.
+For more information, see our client alert available here.
+All registered investment advisers remain subject to applicable advertising regulations under the Advisers Act.

-Advisers and sponsors of private funds relying on CFTC Rules 4.7(b) and 4.13(a)(3) will need to wait for additional guidance as to how general solicitations or advertising would impact the availability of those provisions.
-All registered investment advisers will still be subject to applicable advertising regulations under the Advisers Act.
-The SEC also adopted final rules regarding "bad actor" disqualifications under Rule 506.
-The final rules disqualify securities offerings involving certain felons and other bad actors from relying on the Rule 506 exemptions.
-The SEC provided that any investment manager to an issuer that is a pooled investment fund is a "covered person" for the purposes of determining who may be deemed a bad actor.
-For more information please see our client alert available here.
+The SEC rules disqualify securities offerings involving certain felons and other "bad actors" from relying on the Rule 506 exemptions.
+The rules provide that any investment manager to an issuer that is a pooled investment fund is a "covered person" for the purposes of determining who may be deemed a bad actor.
+For more information on the bad actor rules, please see our client alert available here.
+Since adopting the bad actor rules in 2013, the SEC's Division of Corporation Finance has published and periodically updated a set of Compliance and Disclosure Interpretations providing guidance regarding certain aspects of the bad actor provisions including clarifying the scope of actors covered by the rule, which are available here.